 Seneca’s Centre for Innovation in Life Sciences (SCILS) is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC).
 We support product development, enhancement and validation in the life sciences and cosmetic science sectors with access to expertise from the students, faculty and infrastructure at Seneca.
+Book a 30-minute discovery call to discuss how Seneca's Research & Development expertise can solve your business challenge.

 Enabling industry-academic partnerships to develop, enhance and validate life sciences and cosmetic science technologies and products